-Varun is a Medical Resident at Baylor College of Medicine.
-As a medical student at BCM, Varun helped develop the educational curriculum and laid the groundwork for the Foundations course.
-Varun is now pursuing a career in medical innovation as a resident physician with a focus in interventional cardiology.
+Varun is an internal medicine resident at Baylor College of Medicine.
+A Houstonian since the first grade, Varun was a graduate of Rice University and was active in the Rice 360 Initiative.
+As a medical student at BCM, he was part of the core team from the first Enventure meetup to its growth into an organization of over 500 members.
+Varun helped develop the educational curriculum and laid the groundwork for the Foundations course.
+He is now pursuing a career in medical innovation as a resident physician with an interest in interventional cardiology.

 Le Huang is a Ph.D. graduate in Genes and Development Program at University of Texas Graduate School of Biomedical Sciences at Houston.
 Her graduate research was to use genetic model to study the kidney development and the mechanisms of Wilms tumor, a pediatric kidney cancer.
 She became interested in entrepreneurship through Jack Gill’s class “Life Science Entrepreneurship” offered at Rice University and Enventure programs.
 She is very fascinated about the rapid growth of the life science entrepreneurship community, resources and environment in Houston.